 Your workspace structure

 Fundamentally, Glasscubes is a platform that contains secure workspaces.
 Each workspace will have its own distinct purpose and select group of users.
 It’s a good idea to decide from the outset how you will structure your workspaces, so that you can clearly communicate the purpose of each workspace when you invite users to join the platform.
-We have listed some of the common workspace use-cases below.

 If you regularly need to create workspaces with the same content, you can create workspace templates to expedite the process.
 Populate the template with users, folders/files, tasks, discussions and calendar entries.
 Then create your workspace in seconds.